percona/everest-doc/docs/administer/rbac.md

  p, team-darkside:role, monitoring-instances, read, the-dark-side/*
 ```

 ???
-Example "Let's dive into decoding this"
+Example "Let's dive into decoding this!"

     The `team-darkside` role has the following privileges **only** within `the-dark-side` namespace: